Arasapura

-Arasapura (Arasapuram) is a village located very near to the Davanagere city in Davanagere district of Karnataka, India.
+Arasapura is a village located very near to the Davanagere city in Davanagere district of Karnataka, India.

 Location

 Arasapura is located at 14.32°N 75.54°E. It has an average elevation of 580 metres (1900 feet).

 Languages

 Agriculture is the main stay for the entire village.
 People here speak Kannada, Telugu and the local tribal languages.

 Demographics

 It is having a Population of 1036 of which Males constitute 532 and Females constitute 504.